Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Equations of motion

 and satisfies the non-homogeneous boundary condition $\tau(z=0)=1$ and $\tau(z=1)=0$.
-To completely determine the solution to \eqref{eq:conductive_eqn}, we first need to specify $\sigma_k$.
-For the current investigation, we select $\sigma_k$ to be the vertically dependent eigenfunctions of the Laplace operator on the domain $\mathcal{D}$, i.e. $\sigma_k(z) = \sqrt{2} \sin(\pi k z)$.
-This specification is convenient as it provides an ideal method to identify length scales in the forcing itself, as given by the vertical wave-number $k$.
+To completely determine the solution to \eqref{eq:bulk_linear}, we first need to specify $\sigma_k$.
+For the current investigation, we select $\sigma_k$ to be the vertically dependent eigenfunctions of the Laplace operator on the domain $\mathcal{D}$, that is,

+The function $\sigma_k$ is ideal for an identification of length scales in the forcing given by the vertical wave-number $k$.

-With this choice of $\sigma_k$, the solution of \eqref{eq:conductive_eqn} is easily found by breaking \eqref{eq:conductive_eqn} into its component spatial frequencies.
-The solution is the sum of Orhnstein-Uhlenbeck processes:
+The conductive state is found by separating spatial frequencies in \eqref{eq:bulk_linear}.
+The solution is the sum of Ornstein-Uhlenbeck processes:

-where $\tau_k(0)$ is the $k$th coefficient of the sine series of the initial condition $\tau(z,0)$.
-The stationary distribution (see \cite{ZaDa1996}) for this conductive state is
+where $\tau_k(0)$ is the coefficient of the sine series of the initial condition $\tau(z,0)$ (with subracted linear profile) corresponding to $\sigma_k$.
+The stationary distribution (see \cite{ZaDa1996}) for $\tau$ in \eqref{eq:conductive_time} is given by